 Also known as "Dieter," sometimes misspelled "Peter," Dietrich was a German immigrant.
-He was born at Bingen on the Rhine (or Ittingen) in Baden-Württemberg, known in German as "Bingen am Rhein," in what today is known as in the Mainz-Bingen district in Rhineland-Palatinate.
+He was born at Bingen on the Rhine, known in German as "Bingen am Rhein," in what today is known as in the Mainz-Bingen district in Rhineland-Palatinate.
 It is not known in what year he came to America.

 In March 1750, Elizabeth gave birth to twins – Johann "John" Gaumer and Johann "Friedrich" Gaumer -- the first of their 11 children.
 The others who followed were Johann "Heinrich" Gaumer, Johann "Jacob" Gaumer Sr., Johann George Gaumer, Mary Catharine Gaumer, Johann Dietrich Gaumer Jr., Maria Gertrude Meitzler, Johann "Adam" Gaumer, Elisabetha Schanckweiler and Peter Gaumer.